 What is Gastric Cancer?

-Stomach cancer, also called gastric cancer, is much more common in other areas of the world, particularly Japan, than it is in the United States, where the number of people diagnosed with the disease each year is declining.
+Stomach cancer is also called gastric cancer.
+It is much more common in other areas of the world, particularly Japan, than it is in the United States, where the number of people diagnosed with the disease each year is declining.

 Risk factors for stomach cancer include age gender, race and diet.
 Most people who develop stomach cancer are age 72 or older.
 Men are more likely than women to get stomach cancer, and it is more common in Asians, Pacific Islanders, Hispanics and African Americans than in non-Hispanic white Americans.

 Studies suggest that diets high in smoked, salted and pickled foods may increase chances of stomach cancer.
 The bacteria helicobacter pylori, commonly found in the stomach, can cause infections which may increase risk of stomach cancer.

 As more is known about gastric cancer, risk factors have been identified.
 The following are common risk factors for the disease:

 - Family History - Patients who have parents, brothers, sisters, or children with a history of stomach cancer are somewhat more likely to develop the disease themselves.

 - Helicobacter Pylori Infection - H. pylori is a bacterium that commonly infects the inner lining (the mucosa) of the stomach.
 Infection with H. pylori can cause stomach inflammation and peptic ulcers.
 Treatment for H. Pylori lowers the risk of developing stomach cancer.

 - Long Term Inflammation of the Stomach - People who have conditions associated with long-term stomach inflammation (such as the blood disease pernicious anemia) are at increased risk of stomach cancer.